-- Share, listen to and explore, high quality class texts
+- Share, listen to and explore high quality class texts.

-- Model and share reading skills
+- Model and share reading skills.

-- Daily guided reading sessions
+- Have daily guided reading sessions in class.

-- Visits from authors
+- Encourage visits from authors and storytellers.